 rank = 2 if above H0 is rejected for rank = 1

 The above hypothesis are tested sequentially in Johansen’s Test.
-Results of the test for our example with Unrestricted Constant are:
+The results of the test for our example with Unrestricted Constant are:

 |Cointegrating vectors or rank (r)||Trace statistic||Critical value at 5%||Max statistic||Critical value at 5%|